 Third Party, Fire & Theft

 Adds fire and theft protection for your Audi.
-May suit Audis worth $5,000-$15,000 where theft risk is a concern.
+May suit Audis valued between $5,000 and $15,000 where theft cover is important.

 • Third-party property damage